dehne/BendulumClock/README.md

 ## What's in the collection of sketches and what do they do?

+### BendulumClock

+The BendulumClock sketch implements a complete, automatically calibrating, temperature compensated bendulum clock.
+It drives the bendulum so that it keeps going and uses the calibrated length of each beat to to drive the clock movement to advance the hands of the clock.
+The sketch supports an IR remote control that can be used to regulate and adjust the clock.
+Finally, it implements automatic temperature-compensated calibration to determine the length of the bendulum's beat using the Arduino's built in realtime clock.
+The realtime clock isn't accurate enough to do the full job out of the box, but it can itself be easily calibrated using the RealTimeClockCal sketch, below.

 ### Escapement

-The Escapement sketch is the main sketch for the project.
-In normal operation, bendulum clocks run this sketch.
-As mentioned above, it drives the bendulum so that it keeps going and uses the assumed length of each beat to to drive the clock movement to advance the hands of the clock.
-The sketch implements IR remote control to let the clock be regulated and adjusted using an IR remote control.
-Finally, it implements automatic calibration to determine the length of the bendulum's beat using the Arduino's built in realtime clock.
-The realtime clock isn't accurate enough to do the full job, but it is good enough to serve as a starting point for regulating the clock.
+The Escapement sketch was the first main sketch for the project.
+It is largely the same as the BendulumClock sketch, above, but is not temperature compensated.
+In normal operation, bendulum clocks can run this sketch but they will drift if the temperature changes by a few degrees C.

 ### DriveBendulum